aymanecheikh/aymane-system-docs/Setup/Hyprland.md

 1️⃣ System Setup & Configuration

-✅ [ ] Create Hyprland.md with task-based notes instead of documenting everything.
-✅ [ ] Finalize hyprland.conf with essential settings instead of documenting all options.
-✅ [ ] Manage dotfiles separately in a dedicated Git repository.
+✅ [ ] Create a Central Configuration Directory for centralizing my UI configs.
-✅ [ ] Practice pushing changes in obsidian.nvim notes to GitHub.
+✅ [ ] Create a corresponding Git repository so that my dotfiles can not only be managed, but also imported when installing elsewhere.

 2️⃣ Hyprland Core Configuration